Yavoriv military base: IPSC

-joint exercise “Ukraine 2015” with more than 1,100 participants, including first responders, search and rescue teams and experts dealing with the fallout from a chemical or nuclear attack.
+joint exercise "Ukraine 2015" with more than 1,100 participants, including first responders, search and rescue teams and experts dealing with the fallout from a chemical or nuclear attack.

-Today, joint exercises with NATO forces are also being carried out on the square.

-2022 Russian attack
+Russo-Ukrainian war

 During the 2022 Russian invasion of Ukraine, the Yavoriv military facility was hit by a Russian missile strike early on 13 March 2022.
 According to Ukrainian officials, 30 rockets were fired at the base, killing 35 and injuring 134 others.
 Ukrainian officials also reported that as many as 1000 foreign fighters had been training at the base as part of the Ukrainian Foreign Legion.
 The Russian Ministry of Defence announced that it had destroyed "up to 180 foreign mercenaries and a large consignment of foreign weapons" and said that Russia would continue attacks on foreign fighters in Ukraine; the Ukrainian Ministry of Defence said that it had not confirmed any foreigners among the dead.
 On 14 March, British newspaper The Mirror said that at least three British ex-special forces may have been killed in the strikes, with the total amount of dead volunteers potentially surpassing one hundred.

 Ukraine's Defence Minister Oleksii Reznikov described the strike as a "terrorist attack on peace and security near the EU-NATO border".
-A NATO official said that there were no NATO personnel in Ukraine.
+A NATO official said that there was no NATO personnel in Ukraine.

+In April 2025, the Security Service of Ukraine arrested an instructor at the facility on suspicion of plotting to assassinate base commanders on behalf of the Russian Federal Security Service and the GRU.